kairos-io/kairos/README.md

 Requirements: Needs only docker.

-Run `build.sh`, should produce a docker image along with a working ISO
+Run `./earthly.sh +all --FLAVOR=opensuse`, should produce a docker image along with a working ISO